rudestan/Teebot/README.md

 [![Build Status](https://travis-ci.org/rudestan/Teebot.svg?branch=master)](https://travis-ci.org/rudestan/Teebot) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/rudestan/Teebot/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/rudestan/Teebot/?branch=master) [![Coverage Status](https://coveralls.io/repos/github/rudestan/Teebot/badge.svg?branch=master)](https://coveralls.io/github/rudestan/Teebot?branch=master)

 Teebot is yet another Telegram bot API framework.
-The main difference from other implementations that it is very flexible, easy to extend and configure.
+The main difference from other implementations that it is fully object oriented, very flexible, easy to extend and configure.
 You can focus on business logic implementation and do not think about implementation of manual Telegram API calls.
 It has object oriented architecture yet quite simple and understandable.
 Additionally you can create and run as many bots as you want at the same time.